-The RCN is a signatory of the Climate and Health Council's declaration to take action on climate change and global health and recognises the critical impact of climate change on global health and the environment.
-The college is currently actively working to measure and minimise our own carbon footprint and similarly, through RCN safety representatives and other activists, is encouraging health care provider organisations across the UK to do the same by, for example, reducing health care waste.
+The RCN is a signatory of the Climate and Health Council's declaration to take action on climate change and global health.
+We recognise the critical impact of climate change on global health and the environment.

-The NHS sustainable development unit was set up in April 2008 to provide leadership, support and policy input to ensure that the NHS in England is the leading public sector organisation in promoting sustainable development and mitigating climate change.
-The RCN responded to the NHS consultation document 'Saving Carbon, Improving Health'.
+The NHS Sustainable Development Unit aims to ensure that the NHS in England is the leading public sector organisation in promoting sustainable development and mitigating climate change.

 See its resource pack, which supports NHS organisations to incorporate sustainability in staff inductions and professional development programmes.

 The Centre for Sustainable Healthcare is a UK-wide charity that works with partner organisations to promote more sustainable health care.

 Its work includes the Green Speciality Programme, which aims to transform care pathways to reduce the carbon footprint of the NHS.
 Find out more on the Centre for Sustainable Healthcare website.